Configure JVM Options

 Maximum Java heap size

-The following JVM options are not mandatory, but can improve the performance of your YouTrack installation:
+The following JVM options can improve the performance of your YouTrack installation:

 Minimum Metaspace memory

 Set JVM Options for a YouTrack JAR Installation

 When you run YouTrack as a stand-alone Java process, set the JVM options in the command that you use to run YouTrack.

 For MSI and ZIP installations, you can set JVM options in a command-line interface or manually edit the configuration file.

 When you set a YouTrack property or JVM option, the property is applied on every server restart.

 You can set properties and JVM options for your server with the

 configure command.
 You can use this method for any type of YouTrack installations.
 To execute these commands in an MSI distribution, open the Command Prompt window as an administrator.